 The AT897 falls into the category of a “shotgun” mic and can be used either with a mixer or with a camera that supplies phantom power.
 It is a responsive, affordable, reliable mic, that will come to the rescue when all else fails.
 You will not achieve a better sound as a videographer for the same price as an AT897.

 The Audio Technica lapel mics are also well worth a mention.
 The ATR35s omnidirectional high-quality condenser is one of the finest “newscaster” style mics on the market; easy to use and reliable.
 Both broadcasting mics come with a foam windscreen.

 Audio-Technica AT2035 Large Diaphragm Studio Condenser Microphone

-At the top end of our range but you can find good deals on the AT2035 from Audio Technica, this is an excellent condeser microphone giving oodles of warmth, clarity and detail.
+At the top end of our range but you can find good deals on the AT2035 from Audio Technica, this is an excellent condenser microphone giving oodles of warmth, clarity, and detail.

-This microphone comes with a switchable 80 Hz high-pass filter and 10 dB pad, which is useful for taming booming or loud sound sources, and it is wonderful for vocals, acoustic guitars and drums.
+This microphone comes with a switchable 80 Hz high-pass filter and 10 dB pad, which is useful for taming booming or loud sound sources, and it is wonderful for rap vocals, acoustic guitars, and drums.

 However, the vocal, instrument and studio mics are not to be sneezed at.
 The best-selling handheld microphone in the range of Audio Technica microphones is the Artist Elite AE5400, which is one of the finest handheld condensers available on the market.
 It contains the same high-quality element as a lot of the studio mics, this should give you an idea of its quality.